mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 What are the raindrops?
 The raindrops are you.
 The raindrops are [zazen](glossary#zazen).

-If you create a gap between you and zazen, immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe “that is raindrops” or “[that is] shikantaza.”
+If you create a gap between you and zazen, immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe “that is raindrops” or “that is shikantaza.”
 That is confusion.
 So, completely cease firing.
 For this – no way, completely nothing to do.
 All you have to do is, there is one [thing], which is called shikataza – just do it.
 Just do, okay?

 ##### 40:16

-I always [use] the example of death because death is a very good example in order to explain [shikantaza](glossary#shikantaza), in which all [delusions](glossary#delusion) completely drop off.
+I always use the example of death because death is a very good example in order to explain [shikantaza](glossary#shikantaza), in which all [delusions](glossary#delusion) completely drop off.
 Right in the middle of death, all delusions drop off.
-[Whether] you are qualified to accept death or you are not qualified to accept death, or you are stupid or you are not stupid – it doesn't matter; just death.
+Whether you are qualified to accept death or you are not qualified to accept death, or you are stupid or you are not stupid – it doesn't matter; just death.
 Don't you think so?

 If you hear the sound from [zazen](glossary#zazen), from [the] practicer, you say, “I am qualified to be a good Zen student,” or, “I am not qualified,” “I am stupid,” “I am not stupid; I am excellent” – but whatever you say, it’s really sounds.
 Right in the middle of shikantaza itself, it is really exactly the same as death itself.
 No way; exactly no way.

 The gap is something which causes you to see something objectively.
-While [you are] seeing something objectively, it creates lots of things: fear, enjoyment, criticism; judgement, good and bad; many things.
+While you are seeing something objectively, it creates lots of things: fear, enjoyment, criticism; judgement, good and bad; many things.
 But if you are one with exactly death itself – nothing to say.
 If you're one.

 ##### 42:37

 For instance, if I die: before dying, I can see my death.
 It really scares me.
-[I say,] “I don’t want to die.”
+I say, “I don’t want to die.”
 Or I say, “Okay, okay; I can die.”
 On the other hand, I don’t want to die – but death is coming up to me.
 So, always I discuss with death:

 “I like it, but I don’t *like* it.”

 “Well, are you sure you like death?”

-”No, [I’m not].
+”No, I’m not.
 But anyway, no way, so I like it.”

 “But, it is not honest.”

 So, if I continue to ask myself, “Are you sure?” – I don’t like it.
 But if I don’t like it, can I escape from it?
 No way.
 Because death is just coming up to me.
 Death is there, coming up.

 But right before, until death reaches me, death is still not real death.
-[It is the] sound of death; I always hear the sound of death.
+It is the sound of death; I always hear the sound of death.
 Then after the sound of death, always it makes me confused: “I like it,” “I don’t like it,” “I like it,” “I don’t like it”...
 “Oh, I don’t care.”
 Whatever you say, this is nothing but hearing the sound of death, that’s all.
 It’s not real death.

-But if death reaches me perfectly – [there is] no death.
+But if death reaches me perfectly – there is no death.
 No [suffering](glossary#suffering), no prison, no [delusions](glossary#delusion).
 Completely all delusions drop off.

 And then immediately, there is a moment that comes up, which is called “after death”.
 And then [Katagiri](glossary#katagiri) says, “Oh!
 I died.”
 But if I died... *[He laughs.]* I cannot see [it if I] died.

 But anyway, let’s see the movie.
-So, I look at death, and then lots of sounds come up, and then I say, criticizing: “Oh, I [don’t] like it.
+So, I look at death, and then lots of sounds come up, and then I say, criticizing: “Oh, I don’t like it.
 Oh, poor Katagiri,” patting my head.
-And also: fighting death, and sometimes shaking hands with death, and sometimes escaping from [death], sometimes playing hide and seek with death.
+And also: fighting death, and sometimes shaking hands with death, and sometimes escaping from death, sometimes playing hide and seek with death.
 But whatever happens, death is continually coming up to me.
 This is reality; this is very normal.

 So finally, whatever I say, that is a [dualistic](glossary#dualistic) world.
 Lots of things come up.
 Stumbling over whatever I say, finally, what happens?
 All I have to do is to merge myself in death as it really is, because it’s *real*.

 So finally, death says, “Hi.”
 If he says, “Hi,” I can answer, “Hi” – because it’s already one.
-No [delusions](glossary#delusion) [about] what I have to say or [what I] shouldn’t say; [whether] I should give [an] answer to death – “Hi” – or not.
+No [delusions](glossary#delusion) about what I have to say or what I shouldn’t say; whether I should give an answer to death – “Hi” – or not.
 No delusions; completely all delusions drop off, if I become one with death exactly.

 And then, the movie is still going on.
 That is life.
 And then ...